What Is Prayer?

 We also pray when the England football team has a penalty shoot out against the German team!

-Written prayers can be used but prayer in Baptist churches is often improvised.
+Written prayers can be used but prayer in Baptist churches is often spontaneous and not scripted.
 Prayers can be said out loud or silently.

 Opportunities for prayer at LRBC